-During all three sampling events (August 1996, August 1997, and October 1997) at the Venus Mine, water samples were collected from Adit 1 (VEWQ-A101), Adit 2 (VEWQ-A102), a seep below adit 1 (VEWQ-S101), and from the Adit 2 flow where it intersects the Klondike Highway below the mine site (VEWQ-S201).
+During all four sampling events (August 1996, August 1997, October 1997, and April 1998) at the Venus Mine, water samples were collected from Adit 1 (VEWQ-A101), Adit 2 (VEWQ-A102), a seep below adit 1 (VEWQ-S101), and from the Adit 2 flow where it intersects the Klondike Highway below the mine site (VEWQ-S201).
 In August of 1996, a sample (VEWQ-S301) was also collected where the seep S101 intersects the highway.
 In 1997, samples of the Adit 2 water were collected just above the highway (VEWQ-S2-1).
+In April 1998 only four samples were collected - Adit 1, Adit 2, Adit 2 seepage, Adit 2 seepage at highway.

 All samples collected had pH values near 8 (range=7.7 to 8.6).
 Conductivity ranged from 285 μ S/cm to 569 μ S/cm and sulphate concentrations remained below 200 mg/L. These values indicate that little oxidation is taking place underground, at the source of the water, and that the seeps are not encountering significant soluble constituents (i.e. from the waste rock) once they surface.

 The flow from Adit 1 was approximately 10 L/s and pooled outside the adit in a depression lined with a bright orange-brown to bright yellow-orange algae.
 Drainage from the pool then infiltrated the ground approximately 15 m from the adit.
 The water had aluminum, arsenic, cadmium, copper, iron, lead, and zinc concentrations above the CCME guidelines.
+Metal Mining Liquid Effluent criteria (MMLE) were exceeded for concentrations of arsenic and zinc.
 These metals reflect the presence of arsenopyrite, pyrite, galena, and sphalerite in the deposit.
 No mention of cadmium and copper minerals have been made in reports about the Venus mine, but chalcopyrite is an accessory mineral in both the Arctic Caribou and Big Thing deposits, located in the same district.

 The flow from Adit 2 was approximately 5 L/s.
-Most metal concentrations were lower in the Adit 2 seepage, and only arsenic and aluminum were above the CCME guidelines.
+Most metal concentrations were lower in Adit 2, and only arsenic and aluminum, and cadmium in the spring sample, were above the CCME guidelines.
+There were no parameters which exceeded MMLE criteria from Adit 2.
 The water from Adit 2 was also sampled further down slope where it intercepts the highway.
-The water quality was not greatly changed from the where it exited the adit.
+In this case CCME criteria was exceeded for aluminum, arsenic, iron and lead.